cuter-testing/cuter/README.md

     $ autoconf
     $ ./configure
+    $ make depend
     $ make fast    # Can also use 'make -jX fast' for X number of jobs

 The `make fast` step only compiles the necessary source files.
 For alternative